 California College Promise Grant (CCPG)

 California residents and students with AB 540 status may apply for a California College Promise Grant by submitting a manual California College Promise Grant application, an E-California College Promise Grant Application or by completing a FAFSA application.
 California College Promise Grants begin in the summer semester of each academic year and must be renewed every year.
 California College Promise Grants are awarded for the current term in which the application is submitted and for following terms in the Financial Aid Year.
-However, California College Promise Grant are not awarded “retroactively” to prior terms in the Financial Aid Year.
-Other fees, for example: parking, student activities, health fee and ID card fees, must be paid by the student.
+However, California College Promise Grant is not awarded “retroactively” to prior terms in the Financial Aid Year.
+Other fees, for example, parking, student activities, health fee, and ID card fees, must be paid by the student.